Delocalised traces on Hecke algebras of right-angled, hyperbolic type: Introduction

 The cyclic homology of affine Hecke algebras, was clarified in work Baum-Nistor \cite{baumnistor2002} in the purely algebraic setup and by Solleveld \cite{solleveld2009-thesis,solleveld2009-hp} in the operator algebraic setup of Hecke-C*-algebras as well as in the setup of non-commutative geometry provided by Schwartz algebras.

 In this work we consider Hecke algebras of right-angled, hyperbolic type.
 In this setup, delocalised traces account for all of cyclic cohomology, so that a natural first step is to determine traces on such Hecke algebras.
-This is achieved in the next theorem, which is also proven in the greater generality of generic Hecke algebras in Theorem~\ref{thm:quasi-derivation-hecke-case}.
-For simplicity we state it in a simplified form for Iwahori-Hecke algebras. \begin{introtheorem} Let $\cH$ be an Iwahori Hecke algebra of right-angled type $(W,S)$.
-Let $\cO \subseteq W$ be a conjugacy class.
-Then there is a unique trace $\vphi_\cO$ on $\cH$ that satisfies $\vphi_\cO(T_w) = \mathbb{1}_\cO(w)$ for every element $w \in W$ that is of minimal length in its conjugacy class. \end{introtheorem} We mention that in order to prove this result, we establish in Theorem~\ref{thm:right-angled-cocentre-basis} that the cocentre of Iwahori Hecke algebra of right-angled type has a basis indexed by representatives of conjugacy classes.
+This is achieved in the next theorem, which is also proven in the greater generality of generic Hecke algebras in Theorem~\ref{thm:delocalised-trace-identification}.
+For simplicity we state it in a simplified form for Iwahori-Hecke algebras. \begin{introtheorem} Let $\cH$ be an Iwahori Hecke algebra of right-angled type $(W,S)$. \begin{enumerate} \item For every conjugacy class $\cO \subseteq W$, there is a unique trace $\vphi_\cO$ on $\cH$ that satisfies $\vphi_\cO(T_w) = \mathbb{1}_\cO(w)$ for every element $w \in W$ that is of minimal length in its conjugacy class. \item The assignment $(c_\cO)_{\cO} \mapsto \sum_\cO c_\cO \vphi_\cO$ defines an isomorphism between the space of complex sequences on the set of conjugacy classes of $W$ and the space of tracial functionals on $\cH$. \end{enumerate} \end{introtheorem} We mention that in order to prove this result, we establish in Theorem~\ref{thm:right-angled-cocentre-basis} that the cocentre of Iwahori Hecke algebra of right-angled type has a natural basis indexed by representatives of conjugacy classes.
 The problem of describing the cocentre of Hecke algebras is well-known in the context of character theory.
 See e.g. \cite{geckpfeiffer2000-characters} for spherical Coxeter types and \cite{henie2014} for affine Coxeter types.
 The recent work \cite{chen2025-centralizers} explicitly states folklore conjectures about the cocentre for indefinite Coxeter types.

-The next theorem extends Puschnigg's construction of Schwartz algebras for hyperbolic groups to the realm of right-angled Hecke algebras. \begin{introtheorem} Let $(W,S)$ be a right-angled, hyperbolic Coxeter system and $\cH$ the complex Iwahori-Hecke algebra of type $(W,S)$ with deformation parameter $(q_s)_{s \in S} \in \RR_{> 0}^S$.
+The next theorem extends Puschnigg's construction of Schwartz algebras for hyperbolic groups to the realm of right-angled Hecke algebras.
+We remark that Moussong's characterisation of hyperbolic Coxeter groups \cite[Theorem B]{moussong1988} implies that a right-angled Coxeter group is hyperbolic if and only if its commutation graph does not contain any induced squares. \begin{introtheorem} Let $(W,S)$ be a right-angled, hyperbolic Coxeter system and $\cH$ the complex Iwahori-Hecke algebra of type $(W,S)$ with deformation parameter $(q_s)_{s \in S} \in \RR_{> 0}^S$.
 There is a subalgebra $\cS(W, S, q) \subseteq \Cstarred(W, S, q)$, which \begin{itemize} \item is dense and closed under holomorphic functional calculus, \item and such that for every conjugacy class $\cO \subseteq W$, the trace $\vphi_\cO$ continuously extends to $\cS(W, S, q)$. \end{itemize} \end{introtheorem}